stephenhu/wrench/README.md

 ## features

-* create skeleton repository for development of ruby web apps, akin to rails
+* create skeleton app for ruby web development
 * download assets such as bootstrap, jqueryui, glyphicons
 * add new assets
 * extensible templates